 A: If you previously enrolled in CSB Online Banking then you are ready to go with our Mobile App.
 All you need to do is enter your username and password.
 If you haven't you can easily enroll inside the Mobile App after downloading it.
 Just click on Enroll Now.

 Q: What is Text Banking?

 A: CSB Text Banking service is a free service which allows you to quickly request and receive account information via text message.
-You won't need to sign in and it's just as secure as our other services.
+Ask us anything by texting us on our main phone lines 800.654.9015 or 330.674.9015.
+Or sign up to get automated or self-service access to account information.